isabellaustin/cs351/Project 1 - Joule Thief/README.md

 ```
 You will have to edit line 16 for your desired test file name.
 The file output will be named knapsackRuntN.txt where N is the number of desired items.
-For example, for a 20 item test, the file will be named knapsackRun20.txt
+For example, for a 20 item run, the file will be named knapsackRun20.txt.